maarten-pennings/TFLcam/mindstorms/README.md

 ```

 The above fragments explain the core.
 The complete soure is available as [Python](RockPaperScissors.py)
 but also as [Lego MindStorms file](RockPaperScissors.lms).
-The should be the same (:-).
+They should be the same (:-).
-It is the source for the Rock-Paper-Scissors application.
+It is the source for the rock-paper-scissors Robot Inventor application.

 (end)